-Mr. Fowler.
+Mr. FOWLER.
 Thank you, Mr. Chairman, Senator Brock.
 I will condense the written statement, Mr. Chairman, and summarize portions of the testimony.
 In order that the record be complete on a number of factual and statistical matters that are included in the statement, I would ask that my statement be included as a whole at the end of my oral comments.

-Senator Byrd.
+Senator BYRD.
 Yes; your statement will be published in full in the record.

-Mr. Fowler.
+Mr. FOWLER.
 I am a general partner of Goldman, Sachs, and Co., an investment banking firm at 55 Broad Street, New York, and chairman of Goldman, Sachs International Corp., its international affiliate.
 However, I appear here today solely in my personal capacity and am not speaking for my firm or any other organization.

 Mr. Chairman, I want to congratulate you and your colleagues on undertaking this timely congressional examination of global inflation and its implications for national policy.
 In my judgment, it is the most fundamental problem facing the United States and the nations with whom it is associated and allied in the free world economy.
 The rate of inflation has receded in some countries from the destructive double-digit range which characterized the recent past, largely as a byproduct of the most serious global recession since World War II.
 Nonetheless, global inflation stands in the way of a full restoration of consumer and business confidence and world economic recovery to a steady and sustained rate of adequate but nonexcessive growth.

-The summit meeting on last November 15-17, of the Chiefs of State forces which would threaten its success."
+steady and sustained rate of adequate but nonexcessive growth.
 The summit meeting on last November 15-17, of the Chiefs of State of the United States, Japan, Germany, France, the United Kingdom and Italy in Rambouillet, France, concluded that the most urgent task of the industrial democracies represented was; and I quote:

 "To assure the recovery of our economics and to reduce the waste of human resources involved in unemployment.
-In consolidating the recovery it is essential to avoid unleashing additional inflationary
+In consolidating the recovery it is essential to avoid unleashing additional inflationary forces which would threaten its success."